-Date of incident: Time of incident: pm
+Date of incident: Time of incident: am / pm

 Location of incident:

 Client's name:

 Person reporting the incident: Phone number:

 Responsible Party: Phone number:

-Incident Type (check all that apply):
+Incident Type (check all that apply): :

-Death or serious Injury (Must also be reported using the forms from the Office of Ombudsman for Mental Health and Developmental Disabilities)

-Any medical emergency, unexpected serious illness, or significant unexpected change in an illness or medical condition that requires the program to call 911, physical treatment, or hospitalization

-Any mental health crisis that requires the program to call 911 or a mental health crisis intervention team

-An act or situation involving a person that requires the program to call 911, law enforcement, or the fire department

-Unauthorized or unexplained absence from a program

-Conduct by a person against another person that: is so severe, pervasive, or objectively offensive that it substantially interferes with a person's opportunities to participate in or receive service or support; places the person in actual and reasonable fear of harm; places the person in actual and reasonable fear of damage to property of the person; or substantially disrupts the orderly operation of the program Any sexual activity between persons that involves force or coercion
+Ombudsman for Mental Healt Any medical emergency, unex in an illness or medical condit treatment, or hospitalization Any mental health crisis that re intervention team An act or situation involving a enforcement, or the fire depar Unauthorized or unexplained Conduct by a person against a objectively offensive that it su participate in or receive service fear of harm; places the person the person; or substantially di nt unexpected change all 911, physical a mental health crisis to call 911, law pervasive, or astual and reasonable damage to property of program

+83
-Any emergency use of manual restraint (Also refer to Emergency Use of Manual Restraint Policy)

-A report of alleged or suspected child or vulnerable adult maltreatment (Also refer to Maltreatment of Minors or Vulnerable Adults Reporting Policy)

-Medication error (Attach Med Error report if applicable)

-Potential Fraud (Also refer to Fraud, Waste, and Abuse Policy)
+Any emergency use of manual restraint (Also refer to Emergency Use of Manual Restraint Policy) A report of alleged or suspected child or vulnerable adult maltreatment (Also refer to Maltreatment of Minors or Vulnerable Adults Reporting Policy) Medication error (Attach Med Error report if applicable) Potential Fraud (Also refer to Fraud, Waste, and Abuse Policy)

-1. Description of incident (including the nature of any injuries): II.
-Identify actions taken by employee(s) and treatment given: III.
-Identify measures to be taken to remedy and prevent recurrence: IV.
-Name of treating physician, medical facility and or hospital (include phone number, date care given, and time): $\lor$ .
-Physician's diagnosis of injury, illness or cause of death if known: When applicable, coordinated service and support plan addendum(s) were implemented as written for the person(s) involved.
+L Description of incident (including the nature of any injuries):

+II.
+Identify actions taken by employee(s) and treatment given:

+III.
+Identify measures to be taken to remedy and prevent recurrence:

+IV.
+Name of treating physician, medical facility and or hospital (include phone number, date care given, and time):

+V. Physician's diagnosis of injury, illness or cause of death if known:

+When applicable, coordinated service and support plan addendum(s) were implemented as written for the person(s) involved.
 Applicable program policies and procedures were implemented as written.
-If no explain: Staff person(s) who responded to the incident: Name and signature of reporting staff:
+If no explain:

+Staff person(s) who responded to the incident: \\\\\

+Name and signature of reporting staff: \\\\\